 This budget lodge safari covers a lot of ground, taking you to top wildlife, cultural and historical highlights in South Africa and Zimbabwe.
-In just one week this basic lodge safari travels all the way from Johannesburg to the natural wonder of Victoria Falls and the Zambezi River.
+In just one week this basic lodge safari travels all the way from Pretoria to the natural wonder of Victoria Falls and the Zambezi River.

 Kruger Park is South Africa’s flagship national park.
 Teeming with wildlife this diverse game park is home to about 147 mammal species and 114 reptile species, as well as about 507 bird species!
 The Big Five of Africa are found here - elephant, rhino, leopard, lion and buffalo, as well as a dazzling array of other mammals - giraffe, zebra, cheetah, hippo, hyena and numerous antelope species.